Nyholm/sunflower/README.md

 ## Performance

 Below is a table of requests per second using a "hello world" application with different frameworks.
-The exact number is not relevant, they depend on the machine the test was running.
+The exact numbers are not relevant, they depend on the machine the tests was running on.
 But one should consider how the numbers change between frameworks since all test ran on the same machine.

 | Framework           | Req/s |